Members

 - Edit — update profile fields (managed only), change account type, toggle enabled.

 - Reset MFA — if a member loses their 2FA device, an admin can reset it (managed only).
 The member re-enrolls on next login.
+See MFA for the admin-reset flow and identity-verification caveats.

 - Reset password — admins can issue a password reset email (managed only).